Nevarin13/Maniac-WindowsEdition/README.md

     This program should only be used if you understand its risks.
     Don't use this script if you have no idea what you are doing.

-This script uses the "del /S /F /Q /A:S C:\windows" command.
+This script uses the `del /S /F /Q /A:S C:\windows` command.
 If you have no idea what that means, you shouldn't be using this script.
 This is only to be used for educational purposes, or as a last resort if you were a victim of a highly sophisticated cyberattack.
 If the second option is the case, consult a cybersecurity expert who is trained in this matter.
 In either case, make sure you have a backup of your Windows device.
 Here's a breakdown of this script's primary command:

 The `del` command in Windows is used to delete files.
 Here's what each parameter in the command used in this does: